cookies-xor-cream/HugoTest/content/posts/poetry/every-death-you-dont-see-never-happens.md

 ---

 Acuity is now dodging us,
-In every form but optical,
+in every form but optical,
-The bromine and the dragonfly
+the bromine and the dragonfly
-They took your sight away.
+they took your sight away.

 Leave them here, your sable eyes,
 I'm waiting by the underpass,
-The clock can't tick we froze it's time,
+the clock can't tick we froze it's time,
-And now its time can't come to pass.
+and now its time can't come to pass.

 But we're too deep in, we're two deep now,
-With two of each, we're asking how,
+with two of each, we're asking how,
-The four we took have robbed your eyes
+the four we took have robbed your eyes
-Of the chroma you have tried to hide.
+of the chroma you have tried to hide.

-The babbling brook, and wailing sea,
+By the babbling brook, and wailing sea,
-The rivers scream into a stream,
+the rivers scream into a stream,
-The lizards and the snakes around,
+the lizards and the snakes around,
-Have dropped from vision and turned to sound.
+have dropped from vision and turned to sound.

 She asked if you were up.
 You smiled at every ask,
-Of how aware you were,
+of how aware you were,
-Or would ever be at last.
+or would ever be at last.

 She waved around her threats,
-And screeched for her to take you home,
+and screeched for her to take you home,
-But the threat of dying slowly sank
+but the threat of dying slowly sank
-Like a lake eating a stone.
+like a lake eating a stone.

 I wish that you had stayed asleep,
-And lost yourself in vivid dreams.
+and lost yourself in vivid dreams.
 But you had lost your sable eyes,
-Your eyes were hazel, charred inside,
+your eyes were hazel, charred inside,

 Fire browned,
-All cut up and cauterized.
+all cut up and cauterized.